Muslim conquest of Transoxiana: Last battles

+Islam did not widely spread until the Abbasid rule.
 Samarra, Baghdad, Nishapur and Merv were destinations for Sogdians who worked for the Abbasids and became Muslims.
 The coming to power of the Abbasids resulted in the local Sogdian rulers being relocated from the area to become the Caliph's officers.

 The last major victory of Arabs in Central Asia occurred at the Battle of Talas (751).
 The Tibetan Empire was allied to the Arabs during the battle against the Chinese Tang dynasty.

-Because the Arabs did not proceed to Xinjiang at all, the battle was of no importance strategically, and it was An Lushan's rebellion which ended up by forcing the Tang out of Central Asia.
+The Tang army under Gao Xianzhi was defeated by the Abbasid army under Ziyad ibn Salih.
+50,000 Tang soldiers were killed in the battle, and 20,000 were taken captive.
+The Abbasids then consolidated their Rule in Transoxania.
+The Tang defeat at Talas was marked as the end of Tang westward expansion in Transoxiana.

 Despite the conversion of some Karluk Turks after the Battle of Talas, the majority of Karluks did not convert to Islam until the mid-10th century, when they established the Kara-Khanid Khanate.

 Turks had to wait two and a half centuries before reconquering Transoxiana, when the Karakhanids reconquered the city of Bukhara in 999.
-Denis Sinor said that it was interference in the internal affairs of the Western Turkic Khaganate which ended Chinese supremacy in Central Asia, since the destruction of the Western Khaganate rid the Muslims of their greatest opponent, and it was not the Battle of Talas which ended the Chinese presence.

 Islamization

-The process of islamization of local peoples was slow during the Umayyad Caliphate period, but it became more intensive during the following Abbasid period.
+The process of Islamization of local peoples was slow during the Umayyad Caliphate period, but it became more intensive during the following Abbasid period.
 The Umayyads treated the local non-Muslims as second class citizens and did not encourage conversions, therefore only few Soghdian commoners converted to Islam during their rule.
 However, during the Abbasid period non-Arabs gained an equal status with conversion and as a result, Islam began spreading across Central Asia.